'O sole mio: Authorship and copyright

-For nearly 75 years after its publication, the music of O sole mio had generally been attributed to di Capua alone.
+For nearly 75 years after its publication, the music of O sole mio" was generally attributed to Eduardo di Capua alone.
 According to the traditional account, he had composed it in April 1898 in Odessa, while touring with his father's band.
-It has turned out, however, that the melody was an elaboration of one of 23 which he had bought from Mazzucchi in the preceding year.
+It turned out, however, that the melody was an elaboration of one of 23 he had bought from Alfredo Mazzucchi in the preceding year.

-In November 1972, shortly after her father's death, Mazzucchi's daughter lodged a declaration with Italy's Office of Literary, Artistic and Scientific Property, which sought to have her father recognised as a co-composer of 18 of di Capua's songs, including O sole mio.
+In November 1972, shortly after her father's death, Mazzucchi's daughter lodged a declaration with Italy's Office of Literary, Artistic and Scientific Property, which sought to have her father recognised as a co-composer of 18 of di Capua's songs, including O sole mio".
 In October 2002, Maria Alvau, a judge in Turin, upheld the declaration, ruling that Mazzucchi had indeed been a legitimate co-composer of the 18 songs, because they included melodies he had composed and then sold to di Capua in June 1897, with a written authorisation for the latter to make free use of them.
-At the time of the decision, therefore, O sole mio had not yet entered into the public domain in any country that was a party to the Berne Convention during the relevant period—which it would have done in Italy if di Capua had been the sole composer of the music.
-In most countries where copyright in a work lasts for 70 years after the death of its last surviving creator, the melody will remain under copyright until 2042.
+At the time of the decision, therefore, O sole mio" had not yet entered into the public domain in any country that was a party to the Berne Convention during the relevant period, which it would have done in Italy if di Capua had been the sole composer of the music.